Slosmr/PXRD2Seq/dataset/rruff/README.md

 to the later model release.
 The auxiliary 20 keV arrays are not drop-in inputs for a model expecting the base grid.
 Keep angular metadata with each array.

-The regression reference is a pymatgen-based proxy, not a GSAS-II-validated dataset.
+The regression reference is a pymatgen-based proxy.
 The 706 complete-label evaluation records and the 278-record prefix intersection are evaluation subsets of the preparation outputs; final evaluation manifests will accompany the later model release.